techdivision/import-docs/pages/02.getting-started/01.installation/docs.37.md

 composer create-project techdivision/import-cli-simple --no-dev
 ```

-This will clone the repository from the internal Gitlab and install the M2IF, that's all.
+This will clone the repository from the internal Gitlab and install the Pacemaker Community, that's all.

 ### Install as Composer Library